MEOWNDLICHT/digital_library_system/README.md

 - Can create, delete, update user accounts and information
 - Can add, remove, update book informations
 - Can update author-related informations
-- Can create and edit borrow-related information
+- Can update borrow-related information

 ---